terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 	* Low-latency random updates
 	* Consistency of performance
 - Kudu chooses to implement a new hybrid columnar store architecture.

+* 3.1.RowSets

-- Tablets in Kudu are themselves subdivided into smaller units called RowSets.
+- Tablets in Kudu are themselves subdivided into smaller units called **RowSets**.
 Some RowSets exist in memory only, termed MemRowSets, while others exist in a combination of disk and memory, termed DiskRowSets.

+* 3.2.MemRowSet
 - At any point in time, a tablet has a single MemRowSet which stores all recently-inserted rows.
 Because these stores are entirely in-memory, a background thread periodically flushes MemRowSets to disk.
 - MemRowSets are implemented by an in-memory concurrent B-tree with optimistic locking, broadly based off the design of MassTree.
-- Kudu links together leaf nodes with a next pointer, as in the B+-tree.
+- Kudu links together leaf nodes with a next pointer, as in the B+tree.
 This improves our sequential scan performance, a critical operation.
 - In order to optimize for scan performance over random ac- cess, we use slightly larger internal and leaf nodes sized at four cache-lines (256 bytes) each.
 - MemRowSets store rows in a row-wise layout(行式存储于内存).To maximize through- put despite the choice of row storage, we utilize SSE2 mem- ory prefetch instructions to prefetch one leaf node ahead of our scanner, and JIT-compile record projection operations using LLVM.

+* 3.3.DiskRowSet

 - While flushing a MemRowSet, Kudu roll the DiskRowSet after each 32 MB of IO.
 Because a MemRowSet is in sorted order, the flushed DiskRowSets will themselves also be in sorted order, and each rolled segment will have a disjoint interval of primary keys.
 - A DiskRowSet is made up of two main components: base data and delta stores.The column itself is subdivided into small pages to al- low for granular random reads, and an embedded B-tree index allows efficient seeking to each page based on its ordinal offset within the rowset.
 - Several of the page formats supported by Kudu are common with those supported by Parquet, and our implementation shares much code with Impala’s Parquet library.

-- Delta stores are ei- ther in-memory DeltaMemStores, or on-disk DeltaFiles.
-A DeltaMemStore is a concurrent B-tree which shares the im- plementation described above.
+- Delta stores are either in-memory DeltaMemStores, or on-disk DeltaFiles.
+A DeltaMemStore is a concurrent B-tree which shares the implementation described above.
 A DeltaFile is a binary-typed column block.

-- Delta Flushes
+* 3.4.Delta Flushes

-- INSERT path
+* 3.5.INSERT path

-- Read path
+* 3.6.Read path

-- Lazy Materialization
+* 3.7.Lazy Materialization

-- Delta Compaction
+* 3.8.Delta Compaction

-- RowSet Compaction
+* 3.9.RowSet Compaction

-- Scheduling maintenance
+* 3.10.Scheduling maintenance

+#### 4.Hadoop Integration

+* 4.1 MapReduce and Spark

+_Locality_

+_Columnar Projectio_

+_Predicate pushdown_

+* 4.2 Impala

+_Locality_

+_Predicate pushdown support_

+_DDL extensions_

+_DML extensions_

+#### 5.Performance evaluation

+* 5.1.Comparison with Parquet

+* 5.2.Comparison with Phoenix

+* 5.3.Random access performance

 ### x.Reference